kosiara/stock-sales-example/README.md

 ## currency

 To calculate currency a naive depth-first-search algoirthm was used.
-In handles computations pretty good in most cases.
+It handles computations pretty good in most cases.

 ## apk